-The Canada Course for Education Agents was produced by Foreign Affairs and International Trade Canada, in cooperation with CCIE, ICEF and PIER.
+The Canada Course for Education Agents was produced by Foreign Affairs, Trade and Development Canada, in cooperation with CCIE, ICEF and PIER.
 It is specifically for education agents counselling students from other countries wishing to study in Canada at any level (from elementary to post-graduate) and in any program (including language programs).

 The course is available online and is delivered free of charge.
 Agents taking it can enjoy its self-paced format; they can study one section at a time and progress through the course as it suits them.
 Once they feel confident with course material, they can take the Canada Course examination that will be available as advertised at future ICEF conferences or a related international education event.
 If they complete the examination successfully, they will be identified by ICEF in an online listing of agents who have successfully completed the course and examination.